Ceremony venues in Redbridge

 There are several approved venues for marriage, civil partnership and other ceremonies in Redbridge.
 Details of these are below.

-Apart from Valentines Mansion and the Library Suite, whichever of the venues you book for your ceremony, you will also need to book a Registrar to attend the venue to conduct the ceremony*.
-Details of how to do this will either be given to you at the venue or you can find out how to book a Registrar.
+Apart from Valentines Mansion and the Library Suite, whichever of the venues you book for your ceremony, you will also need to book a Registrar to attend the venue to conduct the ceremony.
+Details of how to do this will either be given to you at the venue or find out how to book a Registrar.

 If you would like to book any of the approved venues for a marriage, civil partnership, renewal of vows or a naming ceremony, you will need to contact the venue directly first to check availability and then book the Registrar to attend.